 Next, enter the Internet address for your VPN (you should be able to get this from your IT administrator) and select the Don’t connect now, just set it up so I can connect later checkbox.
 The Destination Name is the name that you would like to assign to the VPN network.
 Enter a name of your choice.

 Next, you will need to enter your username and password.
 If desired, check the Remember this password checkbox (this will save you from having to enter in your password every time you log in).

 You have now successfully created a VPN connection.

 Connecting to and Accessing Your VPN

-To begin, click on the Network icon located on the bottom the right side of your screen.
+To begin, click on the Network icon located at the bottom of the right side of your screen.

 Under Dial-up and VPN, click Connect.

-Please note that if you selected the Remember this password checkbox in the steps above, you can skip entering in your user name and password (it will already be entered by default) and simply click Connect.
+Please note that if you selected the Remember this password checkbox in the steps above, you can skip entering your username and password (it will already be entered by default) and simply click Connect.

 After the network has finished verifying your username and password, you will need to verify that you have successfully connected to your VPN.
 To do this, go back to the Network icon.
 When you click it, your status should appear as Connected.